libriciel/phpodt/README.md

 # Requirements

-php-odt needs PHP >= 7.4 to work.
+phpodt needs PHP >= 8.1 to work.
 Also you need the DOM and ZIP extensions installed in your server.